Graph Foundation Models: Concepts, Opportunities and Challenges: GNN+LLM-based Models

 Other studies employ distinct encoders for graph nodes and texts, training them to align their representations within a shared latent space.
 G2P2 ~\cite{G2P2} jointly pre-trains a graph-text model utilizing three graph interaction-based contrastive strategies, and then explores prompting for the downstream tasks. \citep{adaptor} utilizes GNN to model the structural information of nodes, which is then integrated with the corresponding text fragment encoded by a language model.
 The model subsequently predicts the masked token.
 ENGINE \citep{engine} integrates large language models and graph neural networks using an adjustable side structure.
 This approach significantly reduces training complexity while maintaining the capacity of the combined model.
-To address this, PATTON \citep{patton} incorporates two pretraining strategies: network-contextualized masked language modeling and masked node prediction, aiming to capture the inherent relationship between textual attributes and network structure.
-Some other works ~\cite{text2mol, MoleculeSTM, CLAMP} also utilize GNN and LLM to learn representations for molecules.
+To address this, PATTON \citep{patton} incorporates two pre-training strategies: network-contextualized masked language modeling and masked node prediction, aiming to capture the inherent relationship between textual attributes and network structure. {OpenGraph \citep{opengraph} enhances the graph learning paradigm by developing a flexible graph foundation model.
+This model can understand complex topological patterns in diverse graph data, enabling it to excel in zero-shot graph learning tasks across a range of downstream datasets.} {RLMRec \citep{rlmrec} improves the recommendation performance of current recommender systems by utilizing large language models (LLMs) and aligning their semantic space with collaborative relation modeling to achieve better representation learning.} Some other works ~\cite{text2mol, MoleculeSTM, CLAMP} also utilize GNN and LLM to learn representations for molecules.
 These models employ a contrastive learning strategy to effectively pre-train on a dataset containing pairs of molecular graphs and corresponding textual descriptions.
 By simultaneously learning the chemical structures of molecules and their associated text through this approach, these models can then be applied to various downstream tasks.
 Furthermore, MolCA \citep{molca} allows a language model (LM) to comprehend both text-based and graph-based molecular information through the use of a cross-modal projector.
 GIT-Mol \citep{git-mol} encompasses all three modalities in molecular science—graph, image, and text—supporting tasks such as molecule generation, molecule captioning, molecular image recognition, and molecular property prediction.